 Will anyone notice you’re reusing content?
 As long as you’re not reusing content from the last month, usually not.
 If it’s in a new order, with some tweaks to the copy, it can get just as much engagement as the first time around, especially if you know it’s content your audience loved the first time.

-Let’s walk through the how I find the best content to recyle.
+Let’s walk through how I find the best content to recycle.

 What is it?